 The U3 bit (Bit DB6) sets the programmable power-down mode.
 Setting DB6 to 1 performs a power-down.
 Setting DB6 to 0 returns the synthesizer to normal operation.
-In software or hardware power-down mode, the ADF5355 retains all information in its registers.
+In software power-down mode, the ADF4355-2 retains all information in its registers.
 The register contents are only lost if the supply voltages are removed.